saiahlee/sstevens2.github.io/_posts/2017-10-31-firstpost.md

 In the past few years, I've become a part of some awesome open science communities - [Software Carpentry](swc)/[Data Carpentry](dc) and [Mozilla Science Lab](mozilla).

 I've learned a lot about how to give and [get feedback](swc-feedback) and [creating a positive learning environment](swc-environment) when I learned to be a [Software Carpentry](swc) intructor.
 I started my own [study group](mozilla-sg), [ComBEE](combee), to help create such an environment for biologists (_but you don't have to be a biologist to come to our events_ :wink:) on my campus who want to learn computational skills.
-When you put it all together, It is important to me that others don't bad experiences and become demotivated trying to learn computation/bioinformatics.
+It is important to me that others don't have bad experiences and become demotivated trying to learn computation/bioinformatics.
 I'm hoping through this blog I can share my experiences and help others create a more positive learning atmosphere.

 However the final push to start a blog came from a great talk I attended by [Liz Neeley](https://www.storycollider.org/team-bios/liz-neeley) and [Ed Yong](https://www.theatlantic.com/author/ed-yong/) about telling your story.